25th Academy Awards: Broadcast

-The show was broadcast from 10:30 p.m. to 12:15 am, switching back and forth from host Bob Hope on the West Coast to Conrad Nagel on the East Coast.
+The show was broadcast from 10:30 p.m. to 12:15 a.m.
+EST (7:30 p.m. to 9:15 p.m.
+PST), switching back and forth from host Bob Hope on the West Coast to Conrad Nagel on the East Coast.
 The late start was made to accommodate those nominees who were performing that night on the Broadway stage.

 The technology used for television at the time meant that Bob Hope had to wear a blue dress shirt with his formal dinner jacket; the traditional white shirt would have been too bright.